IJA-5/Archival-Resilience--Keeping-Time/README.md

 # Archive - Memory - Representation: Archival Resilience - Keeping Time
 > Time waits for no one. – Folklore.

+---

+### NAME FOR PROJECT:  Intellectual history and future of time?
+→ changes have occurred in the way which humans experience and measure time in accordance with our art, our science and our social infrastructure

+---

 ## Table of contents
 1. [ARTIFACT](#ARTIFACT)
 1. [RESEARCH](#RESEARCH)